TRAVEL and TOURISM

 All students have the option of completing a study tour to better familiarize them with their careers in travel.
 Travel study tours have gone to such destinations as Europe, the Caribbean, Hawaii and China.

-International students must have a co-op work permit before starting field placement, clinical practice or practicum.
-A co-op work permit is different from your study permit; it is an additional permit that authorizes international students to participate in work that is integral to their program of study.
-If you will be working with vulnerable populations in a health, community or medical field, you will need an up-to-date medical exam by an IRCC-approved panel physician before applying for a co-op work permit.
+International students must have a valid study permit with authorization to work on campus written on their permit before starting their field placement, clinical practice or practicum.
+If you plan to work with vulnerable populations in a health, community or medical field, you need an up-to-date medical exam by an IRCC-approved panel physician before starting the work placement.